Bradfield/algos/book/index.md

 data structures is proportional to the depth at which you understand it.
 Those who understand trees in depth are more likely to identify tree shapes in their own data, unlocking superior solutions to their problems.
-Those who count Big-O analysis as a tool in their toolkits not only have a better vocabulary for comparing alternative strategies, they are also more generally cognizant of the trade-offs we implicitly make every day.
+Those who count big O analysis as a tool in their toolkits not only have a better vocabulary for comparing alternative strategies, they are also more generally cognizant of the trade-offs we implicitly make every day.
 Those who see recursion everywhere see recursion everywhere...